Pam Webb

 Another reason is that if want to really become a Bardintor, not just pretend I know my Bard stuff.
 Please don’t expect me to spout off reams of memorized quotes and speeches.
 Memorizing, is unfortunately, a real problem.
 Short term gaps and all that.

 One other reason is that I want to be THAT teacher, the one whose enthusiasm for Shakespeare overflowed into the curriculum and into the hearts and minds of my students.
-I still treasure that moment when one of my struggling students came up to me after class and said, “I will will studying Hamlet.”
-He got involved in our study of the melancholy Prince of Denmark, and that’s why I will learn more about Shakespeare.
+I still treasure that moment when one of my struggling students came up to me after class and said, “I will really miss studying Hamlet.”
+He got involved in our study of the melancholy Prince of Denmark, and he appreciated our class discussions, and that’s reason enough why I will learn more about Shakespeare.

 Anyone out there desire a bit more Bard in your life?